 Through social fundraising events throughout the year, YNS supports WIHS, one of the top equestrian events in North America, and its charity partners, including: Tragedy Assistance Program for Survivors (TAPS), Capital Breast Care Center and United States Equestrian Team (USET) Foundation.
 All of these charities embody the courage, bravery and trust needed to achieve independence and overcome adversity, like the partnership between George Washington and Nelson.

-YNS events are a great networking experience for equestrian-enthusiasts in and around Washington,D.C., Maryland and Virginia.
-YNS members will be invited to various happy hours, parties, races, steeplechases and other exclusive experiences to mix and mingle with new and familiar friends!
+YNS events are a great networking experience for equestrian enthusiasts in and around Washington,D.C., Maryland and Virginia.
+YNS members are invited to various happy hours, parties, races, steeplechases and other exclusive experiences to mix and mingle with new and familiar friends!

 Membership Fee: $75 (credit card or check accepted)

 If you're interested in joining YNS, please submit a membership application to: